awsdocs/amazon-sagemaker-developer-guide/doc_source/howitworks-create-ws.md

    The dashboard provides access to:
    + Sample notebooks\.
 Amazon SageMaker provides sample notebooks that contain complete code walkthroughs\.
 These walkthroughs show how to use Amazon SageMaker to perform common machine learning tasks\.
 For more information, see [Use Example Notebooks](howitworks-nbexamples.md)\.
-   + The kernels for Jupyter, including those that provide support for Python 2 and 3, Apache MXNet, TensorFlow, and PySpark\.
+   + The kernels for Jupyter, including those that provide support for Python 2 and 3, Apache MXNet, TensorFlow, PySpark, and R\.
 To create a new notebook and choose a kernel for that notebook, use the **New** menu\.

    For more information about Jupyter notebooks, see [The Jupyter notebook](https://jupyter-notebook.readthedocs.io/en/stable/)\.